Last Updated on 09/22/2021 by FilipiKnow

 - A qualified employee can only claim the SSS unemployment benefit once every three (3) years starting from the date of involuntary separation/unemployment.

 - If there are two or more compensable contingencies within the same compensable period, you’ll receive only the highest benefit.
 In other words, SSS can not issue two benefits at the same time.
-So in the event that you’re qualified for both sickness and unemployment benefits, you can only get whichever is higher between the two.
+So in the event that you’re qualified for both sickness and unemployment benefits within the same period, you can only get whichever is higher between the two10.

 - The settled/approved unemployment benefit will be deducted, either in partial or full, from the future benefits you might receive if: (1) There are overlapping benefits; (2) When the involuntarily laid off employee files a case against the employer and the resolution thereof showed that the reason for termination was due to just cause/s or the case/complaint resulted in the reinstatement of the employee with the payment of back wages; (3) When the filing or payments involve false claims; or (4) When the employee is rehired within the same compensable period.

 - Never submit a counterfeit or unofficial copy of the DOLE Certificate of Involuntary Certificate.
 The DOLE is already aware of this illegal practie and you will be dealt with the full extent of the law if proven guilty.